hsubox76/nlp-treeparser/README.md

 It uses the treebank tokenizer from [Natural Node](https://github.com/NaturalNode/natural) and the POS tagger from [pos-js](https://github.com/dariusk/pos-js) to create tokens tagged with part-of-speech, and goes from there to try to determined a tree hierarchy.

+It is still a work in progress and has a simple feedback mechanism for users to try out sentences and send feedback about any incorrectly parsed words.